-This details the impact that our pupil premium activity will have on pupils in the 2022 to 2023 academic year.
+This details the impact on pupils in the 2022 to 2023 academic year.

 Following a successful 2021/22 academic year, we aim to have made significant progress with the attainment and wider outcomes of our disadvantaged pupils.
 Following a targeted approach to supporting these groups, we will review the pupil premium (and recovery premium) activity and fully review the impact.